 Before I begin my story, I’d like to give you some background information on how honorific titles work in my culture.
-I’m a Chinese Malaysian, born and raised in Kuala Lumpur, Malaysia – I’m mentioning this because what applies here wouldn’t necessarily be the case for people living in China or other Chinese diaspora around the world.
+I’m a Chinese Malaysian, born and raised in Kuala Lumpur, Malaysia – I’m mentioning this because what applies here wouldn’t necessarily be the case for people living in China or other Chinese communities around the world.

 My parents were among the more conservative Chinese Malaysians who were fiercely passionate about preserving their cultural heritage.
 Traditions and customs were passed down and observed dutifully – this includes waiting for the eldest person at the table to lift their chopsticks before you reach for yours, and addressing people older than you by honorific titles instead of their first names.